You will feel like a 5-star Italian chef when you make this bay scallops recipe! Parmesan Bay Scallops served with a decadent tomato butter pasta.

 Amazing Bay Scallops Recipe

 I’m a bit of a weirdo in that I’m obsessed with vintage cookbooks.
-I don’t want today’s Better Homes and Garden’s cookbook, I want the vintage edition with the Jello mold salads and rack of lamb with mint jelly.
+I don’t want today’s Better Homes and Garden’s cookbook; I want the vintage edition with the Jello mold salads and rack of lamb with mint jelly.

 A few years ago, I spotted an old copy Marcella Hazan’s Essentials of Classic Italian Cooking in a thrift store.
-I snatched it up.
+I snatched it up!
 It’s since become one of my favorites, as evidenced by the sauce splattered pages.
-Marcella is famous for her Tomato, Butter and Onion Sauce and it has become one of my favorite pasta sauces!
-This is the sauce we use on this bay scallops recipe!

 Amazing Bay Scallops Recipe